 Photography: Ben Moment

-Though Dario Franchitti is now in the lead for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her ace driver Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
+Though Dario Franchitti is now in the lead for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her veteran driver Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
 Ed finally got the monkey off his back, that monkey being no IZOD IndyCar wins.
-Ironically, Sarah Fisher is remembered for being the first woman racer to lead from the pole of the 2002 Kentucky 300 IndyCar contest.
+Ironically, Sarah Fisher is remembered for being the first woman racer to lead from the pole of the 2002 Kentucky 300 IndyCar race.

 Dario Franchitti gets a helping hand in the pits.

-There are only two races to go before a champion is crowned for the 2011 IZOD IndyCar Series season.
+There are just two races to go before a champion is crowned for the 2011 IZOD IndyCar Series season.
 Who will it be?
 Franchitti?
 Power?
 Dixon?
 Servia?
 Or Kanaan?
 These five racers are in the first five positions.
 Things are just starting to get interesting.
 We can't wait to find out and bet you can't either.

 Redline Review & the Child Rescue Network